Skip to main content

 The challenge

-Nevertheless, the company started its first project in 1993: It delivered used tires to a processing company that turned them into rubber mats.
-Downcycling, after all.
-Ten years later the project ended because it was too complex technically, energetically and logistically.
-However, the company continued to research; Ralf Bohle GmbH was serious about sustainability and was convinced that more was possible.
-For example, when it comes to industrial carbon black, which is a component of almost every black tire rubber compound.
-With 25 million tires sold per year and not much fewer tubes, there would be a significant positive effect in terms of resource conservation and environmental protection if old tires could be processed into new tires and no industrial carbon black could be used.
+Nevertheless, the company launched its first project as early as 1993: It supplied used tires to a processing company that turned them into rubber mats.
+Downcycling, at least.
+Ten years later, the project ended; it was too technically, energetically, and logistically demanding.
+However, the company continued its research; Ralf Bohle GmbH was serious about sustainability and convinced that more was possible.
+For example, regarding carbon black, a component of almost every black tire rubber compound.
+With 25 million tires sold annually, and not far fewer inner tubes, there would be a significant positive impact on resource conservation and environmental protection if old tires could be processed into new tires and carbon black could be eliminated.

 Commissioned by: